felixgborrego/sbt-spark-ec2-plugin/README.md

 ![](https://raw2.github.com/felixgborrego/sbt-spark-ec2-plugin/master/docs/sbt-spark-ec2.gif)

-To make the plugin know what if your configuration you have to create a file spark.conf in your project root.
+To make the plugin know about your configuration you have to create a file spark.conf in your project root.
 With the following content:

 ```scala